 Share Your Success!

-We can’t wait to hear about all of the creative ways you are using this delicious Rhubarb Syrup!
+We can't wait to hear about all of the creative ways you are using this delicious Rhubarb Syrup!
 We hope this easy recipe makes it fun for you to enjoy rhubarb all Spring and Summer long!
-When this recipe makes its way to your table, be sure to drop us a comment below!
-And, as always, tag @foodworthfeed in your Instagram posts and stories.
-We’d love to feature you!
-We love having a seat at your table, you’ll always have one at ours!Print
+When this recipe makes its way to your table, be sure to drop us a star rating!
+And, as always, mention @foodworthfeed or tag #foodworthfeed in your Instagram posts and stories!
+We’d love to feature you on social!
+We love having a seat at your table, you’ll always have one at ours.
+Cheers!